 To analyze $\langle \Omega | {\mathcal N}(\tau) A_4(t) {\mathcal N}(0)|\Omega\rangle$ we, instead, used the two-state version of Eq.~\eqref{eq:3pt} with the excited state energy $E_1$ left as a free parameter~\cite{Jang:2019vkm}.
-The resulting value, labeled $E_1^{\rm A4}$, was close to the non-interacting $N\pi$ state, and much smaller than what the fits to the two-point function gave (labeled $E_1^{\rm 2pt}$).
+The resulting value, labeled $E_1^{\rm A4}$, was close to the noninteracting $N\pi$ state, and much smaller than what the fits to the two-point function gave (labeled $E_1^{\rm 2pt}$).
 The three form factors $G_A$, ${G}_P$ and ${\widetilde G}_P$, extracted using $E_1^{\rm A4}$, satisfied PCAC to within expected lattice systematics.
-This resolution has, however, created a conundrum for the analysis of all nucleon matrix elements---what are the relevant excited-state energies, $E_i$, that contribute to a given matrix element, how to determine them, and how to deal with the tower of multiparticle states such as $N\pi$, $N\pi\pi$, $ \cdots$ that have the same quantum numbers as the nucleon and becomes increasingly dense as the lattice size $L \to \infty$.
+This resolution has, however, created a conundrum for the analysis of all nucleon matrix elements---what are the relevant excited-state energies, $E_i$, that contribute to a given matrix element, how to determine them, and how to deal with the towers of multiparticle states such as $N\pi$, $N\pi\pi$, $ \cdots$ that have the same quantum numbers as the nucleon and become increasingly dense as the lattice size $L \to \infty$.
 Addressing these questions is particularly hard for channels that do not have an independent check such as PCAC.

-The tools available to do this include extracting the $E_i$ from fits to the three-point functions themselves, guidance from heavy baryon chiral perturbation theory, evaluating the full tower of excited states that could contribute, and satisfying relations such as PCAC.
-In this paper, we attempt to develop a framework to determine the relevant $E_i$ for each matrix element considered and, if possible, associate them to [multi]hadron states for a deeper understanding of the excited states that contribute.
+The tools available include extracting the $E_i$ from fits to the three-point functions themselves, getting guidance from heavy baryon chiral perturbation theory, evaluating the full tower of excited states that could contribute, and satisfying relations such as PCAC.
+In this paper, we attempt to develop a framework to determine the relevant $E_i$ for each matrix element considered and, if possible, associate them with [multi]hadron states for a deeper understanding of the excited states that contribute.
 For the axial channel, this is done in Appendix~\ref{sec:AFFESC}, and for the vector channel in Sec.~\ref{sec:VFF}

-Throughout the paper, we will use the notation $M_i$ and $E_i$ for excited-state energies determined from the two-point functions and ${\widetilde M}_1$ and $ {\widetilde E}_1$ for first excited state values obtained from two-state fits to the three-point functions.
+Throughout the paper, we will use $M_i$ and $E_i$ for first excited-state energies determined from four-state fits to the two-point functions, and ${\widetilde M}_1$ and $ {\widetilde E}_1$ for the values obtained from two-state fits to the three-point functions.